RI-imaging/DryMass/docs/index.rst

 |

-DryMass is a user-friendly quantitative phase imaging analysis software.
+DryMass is a Python library and a command-line tool for manipulating and analyzing quantitative phase microscopy images of cell-sized objects.
 This is the documentation of DryMass version |release|.